-Filing for Bankruptcy is a decision that you should make only after balancing it against all of the other circumstances and issues related to your divorce.
+Filing for Bankruptcy is a decision you should make only after balancing it against all other circumstances and issues related to your divorce.
 Bankruptcy is a federal matter and is not covered by state law or the Texas Family Code.

-The reason why you would want to file for bankruptcy is to discharge some or all of your debts or to reorganize the payments on debt that you will still retain after the completion of the bankruptcy.
-If successful in your bankruptcy proceeding a judge would issue you a discharge that absolves you from having to make future debt payments on that loan.
+You would want to file for Bankruptcy to discharge some or all of your debts or reorganize the payments on debt that you will still retain after completing the Bankruptcy.
+If successful in your bankruptcy proceeding, a judge would issue you a discharge that absolves you from having to make future debt payments on that loan.
 I should note that federally insured student loans are not dischargeable in bankruptcy proceedings.
-If a debt is discharged then that debt collector may not contact you in order to collect the debt.
+If a debt is discharged, that debt collector may not contact you to collect the debt.

 The types of Bankruptcy proceedings

 As an individual, you can file for Bankruptcy under Chapters 7, 11, and 13 of the bankruptcy code.
 Let’s break down each according to its specific attributes.

 Chapter 7 bankruptcy means that you as the debtor have to turn over any not exempt property (your home) to pay back your debt(s).
 A trustee will be assigned to your case to collect and hold this property.
 Household goods, vehicles, and retirement accounts are among those assets that are exempt from the collection requirements under a Chapter 7 bankruptcy.

 Once the non-exempt property is collected, the trustee will take your property and convert it to cash.
 That cash will be used to pay as much of your debt as possible.
 Debtors favor Chapter 7 bankruptcy on the whole because a remedy arrives quickly (relatively speaking) in roughly six months.
 Due to the fast turnaround time, you would be able to move on with the rest of your life and begin to take steps towards rebuilding your financial affairs post-bankruptcy.